 Foundations of Mindfulness (2):

-(compiled and edited from several sources)
+(compiled and modified from several sources with some added commentary)

 1) body,